Half of the year has passed and some self-reflection is in order. New Year Reflections, Six Months After.

 My relationships have thrived, despite the people I left behind throughout the years.
 As we grow, our circles get smaller and stronger, even our concept of friendship changes.
 At least mine has.
 I’m grateful especially for two of my friends, who’ve made my life 100 times better this year.

-I’m still not stable enough to get a dog (or 3).
-I still haven’t made a significant donation to a charity I care about.
+- I’m still not stable enough to get a dog (or three).

 - I still haven’t called out an Italian (or fake Italian) for being loud and rude.